larilofman/EggTimer/README.md

 - plays an alarm sound with winsound
 - ok button

-Alarm sound by Mike Koenig
+Sounds by Mike Koenig, downloaded from soundbible.com